Imprint Data Protection

 c) Possibility of objection and removal

-As already described above, users can prevent the setting of cookies at any time by making the appropriate settings in the Internet browser used and thus permanently object to the setting of cookies.
-This would also prevent Google from setting a cookie on the user's computer system.
-In addition, those that have already been set can be deleted at any time via the Internet browser or other software programs.
+As already described above, users can prevent the setting of cookies at any time by making the appropriate settings in their internet browser, thereby permanently denying the setting of cookies.
+This would also prevent Google from placing a cookie on the user's computer system.
+Furthermore, cookies that have already been set can be deleted at any time via the internet browser or other software programs.

 a) Scope of data processing

-Our website uses certain fonts from Google to display it.
+Our website uses certain Google fonts for display purposes.
 When a page is accessed, the user's browser loads these fonts.
-The user's IP address, including the page (Internet address) that the user visited, is transmitted to a Google Inc. server (1600 Amphitheater Parkway, Mountain View, CA 94043, USA).
+The user's IP address, along with the page (Internet address) visited, is transmitted to a Google Inc. server (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA).
 Further information about Google fonts can be found at https://developers.google.com/fonts/faq and in Google's privacy policy at https://www.google.com/policies/privacy/.

 b) Legal basis for data processing

-The legal basis for the processing of the user's personal data is Article 6 (1) (f) EU GDPR.
+The legal basis for the processing of the user’s personal data is Art.
+6 (1) (f) EU GDPR.

 c) Purpose of data processing

-The use of Google Fonts is used to visually display text content.
+The use of Google fonts serves the visual representation of text content.

 a) Scope of data processing

-We use Google Maps API on our website.
-When using Google Maps, Google also collects, processes and uses data about how users use the map functions.
-The provider is Google Inc. (1600 Amphitheater Parkway, Mountain View, CA 94043, USA).
-Further information about data processing by Google can be found in the Google data protection information at https://www.google.com/policies/privacy/.
+We use the Google Maps API on our website.
+When you use Google Maps, Google also collects, processes, and uses data about your use of the map functions.
+The provider is Google Inc. (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA).
+Further information about data processing by Google can be found in the Google Privacy Policy at https://www.google.com/policies/privacy/.

 b) Legal basis for data processing

-The legal basis for the processing of the user's personal data is Article 6 (1) (f) EU GDPR. c) Purpose of data processing The use of Google Maps serves to visually display geographical information.
+The legal basis for the processing of the user's personal data is Art.
+6 (1) (f) GDPR. c) Purpose of data processing: Google Maps is used to visually display geographical information.

 d) Possibility of objection and removal

-As already described above, users can prevent the setting of cookies through our website at any time by making the appropriate settings in the Internet browser used and thus permanently object to the setting of cookies.
-This would also prevent Google from setting a cookie on the user's computer system.
-In addition, those that have already been set can be deleted at any time via the Internet browser or other software programs.
+As already described above, users can prevent the setting of cookies by our website at any time by making the appropriate settings in their internet browser, thereby permanently denying the setting of cookies.
+This would also prevent Google from placing a cookie on the user's computer system.
+Furthermore, cookies that have already been set can be deleted at any time via the internet browser or other software programs.

 11.Contact form and email contact